tiagojsag/playbook/purpose/index.md

 **This is in order to double of per staff profit, so we're able to invest that new profit in more initiatives that achieve our purpose.**

+## Additional priorities
+There are a number of other strategic priorities that we want to focus on in the coming years.
+But we won't be able to do them until we've delivered these first two groups of priorities.
+Therefore we're using a classic Agile Backlog system.
+Once we have secured a greater source of funds for new initiatives, we will reopen the backlog and, using a consent process, include a few new priorities.